-In this weeks blog I’m going to address the thorny issue of not using cams when remote working.
+In this week’s blog, I’m going to address the thorny issue of not using cams when remote working.
 It seems to be a growing trend that in some organisations not using your cam is considered OK or even encouraged.
 I’ve recently even heard the phrase ‘cam fatigue’ being used.
-O how we like to invent new problems!
+Oh, how we like to invent new problems!

-Joking aside, there are a number of very real issues associate with not using your cam when a remote worker.
+Joking aside, there are a number of very real issues associated with not using your cam when a remote worker.

 No one would contemplate attending a meeting with a paper bag over their heads.
 It would be very weird, but more than that it would be quite rude, maybe even disrespectful of others, and most importantly reduce your presence in that meeting.

 Another big factor is the correlation between ‘cams on’ and contribution to a meeting.
-We’ve been running virtual workshops every working day through the past 9 months, and it has been abundantly obvious that people off cam do not contribute anywhere near as much as those on cam.
+We’ve been running virtual workshops every working day through the past 9 months, and it has been abundantly obvious that people off-cam do not contribute anywhere near as much as that on-cam.
 This is so clear, I’ve started logging the statistics around this.

 This is a huge difference.
 It’s a damaging difference, that can only lead to some form of marginalisation for that individual.